-The Issuer plans to offer to the public, the unsubscribed portion of the 5.0 billion increase in authorized capital stock, equivalent to Three Billion Seven Hundred Fifty Million (3,750,000,000) shares.
-The Issuer foresees a ₱3.75 billion peso capital inflow from the sale of the said unsubscribed shares which funds will be used to partially finance the renewable energy projects of the Issuer.
+The unsubscribed portion of the 5.0 billion increase in authorized capital stock, equivalent to Three Billion Seven Hundred Fifty Million Shares (3,750,000,000) will be offered to the public.
+The Issuer foresees a ₱3.75 billion peso capital inflow from the sale of the unsubscribed shares which funds will be used to partially finance the renewable energy projects of the Issuer.